There’s a myth boiling water “burns” green tea, including matcha.

 What water temperature is best for matcha?

-First of all, I must say that I have prepared very high-quality matcha in boiling water and it still tastes great.
+First of all, I must say that I have prepared very high-quality matcha in boiling water, which still tastes great.

-I’ll prepare the same matcha in boiling water and also in cold water and see what the difference is.
+I’ll prepare the same matcha in boiling and cold water and see the difference.

 For the sake of precision, I measured the volume of water (60 ml, 2 oz) with a small measuring cup.
 Each portion of matcha was 1.5 gr, weighed with my AWS scale.